hojimat/oldhomepage/articles/_posts/2021-02-6-simulation.md

 ---

-The examples above illustrate two important characteristics of simulations: _(a)_ they allow to study not only the results, but also the evolution of states leading to the results, and _(b)_ they allow for higher complexity in problem formulations.
+The examples above illustrate two important characteristics of simulations: _(a)_ they allow us to study not only the results, but also the evolution of states leading to the results, and _(b)_ they allow for higher complexity in problem formulations.
 The latter comes from the fact that simulations do not require a solution, and simply implement the process given the initial parameters and the rules.
 Before we proceed to the discussion of the methodology, let's take a look at the actual research that employs simulations.

 <a name="applications"></a><br>
 ## 3. Applications